enisdenjo/graphql-sse/docs/interfaces/client.ClientOptions.md

 in a "distinct connections mode" mode.
 Meaning, a new SSE connection will be established on each subscribe.

-On the other hand, when instantiating with `true` (default), the client will run in a "single connection mode" mode.
+On the other hand, when instantiating with `true`, the client will run in a "single connection mode" mode.
 Meaning, a single SSE connection will be used to transmit all operation results while separate HTTP requests will be issued to dictate the behaviour.